Essequebo and Demerary Royal Gazette 1811 January 29

 Please apply to the Printer. - January 29th, 1811.

-A Negro Man called Harry, a native of Barbados, and by trade a Carpenter; he was formerly the property of Stephen Mourant Esq.
+A Negro Man called HARRY, a native of Barbados, and by trade a Carpenter; he was formerly the property of STEPHEN MOURANT Esq.
 Berbice, and purchased by the Subscriber at a Public Sale held at the Orphan Chamber on the 24th of last September, since which period he has been absent.
-Three Joes will be paid to whoever shall take and lodge him in the Barracks.
+THREE JOES will be paid to whoever shall take and lodge him in the Barracks.

 Demerary, 29th January 1811.

-Picked-Up on Sunday Morning last, in front of Plantation New Hope, - A Punt, with about 270 Bunches of Plantains.
+PICKED-UP on Sunday Morning last, in front of Plantation New Hope, - A PUNT, with about 270 Bunches of PLANTAINS.
 The Owner thereof may have them by applying at said Estate and paying the Expences.

 Demerary, 29th January 1811.

-DEMERARY. [heading]
+DEMERARY.

-This is to inform the
+THIS is to inform the

-Public, that the following Persons intend quitting this Colony;-
+quitting this Colony;-

 deezer Colonie word gead-